becoinc/DCOS-Azure/README.md

 terraform to recreate them in the middle of a deployment in a way that works.
 I believe this to be an Azure API side-effect or similar and not specifically a terraform problem.
 More trials needed.

+* Changing the number of masters requires editing of the bootstrap.sh script.
+This really should be a parameter.

 # Terraform Usage #